aneesafatima/Taskify/README.md

 ---

-Feel free to explore the codebase, suggest improvements, or contribute to make this To-Do List application even better! 🚀
+Feel free to explore the codebase, suggest improvements, or contribute to make this Taskify application even better! 🚀